GWAS Catalog API

 get_known_variants_for_trait()

 A specialized method for retrieving known variants from GWAS Catalog for use with get_novel().
-This method handles MONDO to EFO conversion, extracts CHR/POS from locations, and returns data in the format expected by get_novel().
+It extracts CHR/POS from API locations and returns data in the format expected by get_novel().

 # Get known variants for a trait (supports EFO ID, MONDO ID, or trait name)